Grow beetroot from the bulb and enjoy the unique taste and health benefits they have to offer.

 You need to make sure that you accurately test your soil to give your plants the best chance.
 This Apera kit has ±0.1 pH accuracy, see the star ratings over at Amazon.

 Planting beets is pretty easy.
 You can opt to sow seeds in the ground or replant seedlings from a nursery.
 To yield better results, it is advisable to make your own seed nursery and then replant the seedlings.
 So how do you go about the seeding process?

 You should have prepared your soil before this stage.
 If your soil is not packed with organic matter, add compost to it.
 Use a rake to dig shallow trenches; each about 2 cm in depth.
 Use your finger to make smaller holes in the trenches.
 Each hole should be a distance of at least 4 inches from the other.

-In each hole drop two to three beetroot seed and lightly cover them with soil.
+In each hole drop, two to three beetroot seeds and lightly cover them with soil.
 The soil should be humid enough.
 You don’t have to water it again.
 You can make a thatched shed over the seedbed to avoid too much incident sunlight and to conserve moisture in the soil.

 The best way to germinate your seeds so that they have a great start is with a germination kit.
 Seeds that are grown this way produce greater results.
 Check the specs of the MXIC over at Amazon.

 Your seeds should have germinated within two weeks at most.
 Once the seedlings are at least 5 cm off the ground, you can remove the shed and let them access direct sunlight.

 If you notice that the soil is less moist at this point, you can water it at least once every two days.
 Apply mulch at the base of each seedling to conserve moisture, especially during hot days.

 Once the seedlings are about 2.5 inches in height, you can now replant them in a less populous place.
 Choose those seedlings which bear at least four foliage leaves.
 Any seedling that has not been born during the first four leaves at this stage is considered immature and therefore should be left in the nursery for a few more days.